 Our Operating Line Compliance Manager (OLCM) is Paul McClelland, Vice President, Environmental Compliance.
 The OLCM has responsibility for implementation of the Environmental Compliance Plan (ECP).

 Princess Cruises stands committed to environmental practices that protect our oceans.
 The marine environment is incredibly important to us and we are using this experience to further improve our operations.
+Under Operation Oceans Alive, we will move us beyond environmental compliance.
+It will help us always do the right thing for the air, the waterways, and the oceans where we sail, work, and live.

 Personal Protective Equipment